umputun/remark42/README.md

 Remark42 ia a comment engine, self-hosted, lightweight, simple (but functional) what doesn't spy on users.

-- Supports social login via google and github
+- Supports social login via google, facebook and github
 - Moderation allowing admins to remove comments and block users
 - Voting and pinning system
 - Ability to sort comments